apache/pulsar-site/site2/website-next/versioned_docs/version-2.10.0/client-libraries-cpp.md

 ```

-After you install RPM successfully, Pulsar libraries are in the `/usr/lib` directory，for example：
+After you install RPM successfully, Pulsar libraries are in the `/usr/lib` directory, for example：

 ```bash